What is Automotive BDC Software?

 - Elead (CDK ecosystem)

-- Add Volie if call volume increases
+- Add volume if the call volume increases

 Mid-Size Groups (4–10 Rooftops)